Street Maps

-A breakdown of the Atlanta hoods, from the West Side’s Bankhead, to the South Side’s Cleveland Ave., to the East Side’s Decatur, view the number of sections in the Atlanta hoods across Georgia’s largest metropolitan area.
-A breakdown of Atlanta, zone by zone and side by side, showing the old housing projects, and somewhat an insight into some of the Atlanta gangs and urban areas.
+View a full breakdown of the Atlanta hoods, from the West Side’s Bankhead to the South Side’s Cleveland Ave., to the East Side’s Decatur.
+View the number of sections across Georgia’s largest metropolitan area.
+A breakdown of Atlanta, zone by zone and side by side, from display all of the old housing projects to the exact location of your favorite rapper’s home neighborhood.

 Map Key: Red = Southwest Atlanta / Zone 4 | Black = West Side / Zone 1 | Blue = South Side / Zone 3 | Green = East Side | Gold = Old Demolished Housing Projects